-Once you have great flying ability as a multi-dimensional free flyer, along with being comfortable with the sit to head and head to sit transitions, you can begin learning this half eagle skill.
-This will challenge your transition ability as the airflow will be disturbed, so the move will feel different and also as it is a slight moving transition it will challenge your overall ability to fly each of the vertical orientations while flying with your partner.
-A fun skill to learn and master leading to competition type moves.
+Once you have proved your flying ability as a multi-dimensional free-flyer, along with being comfortable with the Sit to Head and Head to Sit transitions, you can begin learning the Half Eagle skill.
+This will challenge your transition ability as the airflow will be disturbed by the other flyer, so the move will feel different.
+The Half Eagle is a moving transition and will challenge your overall ability to fly each of the vertical orientations.
+It is a fun skill to learn and master, leading to competition-type moves.

-The half-eagle is the first vertical multi-dimensional maneuver that you will learn to perform with a partner.
-First, you will need to be comfortable flying solo the individual parts of this maneuver: a sit-to-head front flip and also the head-to-sit front flip.
-It will be important that you are comfortable “bailing” to a sit-flying position without gaining any altitude, and that when you bail, you do so without moving across the tunnel at all.
+The Half Eagle is the first vertical multi-dimensional maneuver that you will learn to perform with a partner.
+First, you need to be comfortable flying the individual parts of this maneuver solo: a Sit to Head Front Flip and the Head to Sit Front Flip.
+It will be important that you are comfortable “bailing” to a Sit Flying position without gaining any altitude, and that when you bail, you do so without moving across the tunnel.

 The primary objective is for two flyers to be able to:

 - Safely and successfully begin by facing each other with one flyer Head Down and the other Sit Flying